akielaries/NAU-CYB410/assignment-1/pt-2.md

 like number theory and perhaps abstract and more theoretical facets of math.
 Implementing fixes for popular bugs is difficult especially in the case of something that gets replicated and reproduced in a new variation of the previous version.
-It is a constant cycle as a security engineer.
+It is a constant cycle as a security engineer to stay ahead of exploiters while they stay ahead of you.